ouster-lidar/ouster-ros/README.md

 driver will handle incoming IMU and lidar packets, decode lidar frames and publish corresponding ROS messages on the topics of `/ouster/imu` and `/ouster/points`.
 In the case the used sensor supports dual return and it was configured to use this capability, then another topic will published under the name `/ouster/points2` which corresponds to the second point cloud.
+Sensors that are configured for [zone monitoring](#zone-monitoring) additionally publish the state of their zones on `/ouster/zone`.

 ## Supported Devices